SEO Auditing

 What to do with findings

 The output of an audit should be a prioritised action list, not an exhaustive report of everything wrong.
 Most sites have dozens of improvable things.
 The ones worth fixing first are those with the highest impact on crawlability, indexation, and on-page quality.
+Tracking how performance responds to those fixes is where SEO analytics comes in, tying audit outcomes to impression and traffic trends over time.

 Fix technical blockers first.
 A crawl issue that prevents indexation of important pages takes priority over any content improvement.
 Content improvements only matter if the pages can be found.